-CISA Warns About ‘High-Severity’ Microsoft Exchange Vulnerability
+CISA Orders Agencies to Mitigate Microsoft Exchange Flaw by Monday

+The Cybersecurity and Infrastructure Security Agency (CISA) today ordered Federal government agencies to take mitigation steps to deal with a Microsoft Exchange Vulnerability that the agency warned about on Wednesday night, and to finish that work by 9 a.m.
+Eastern time on Monday, Aug.
+11.

-The Cybersecurity and Infrastructure Security Agency (CISA) issued an alert Wednesday night warning of a “high-severity vulnerability we are actively monitoring and mitigating with on-premise Microsoft Exchange server” that came to light earlier in the day.
+CISA’s initial alert issued on Wednesday warned of a “high-severity vulnerability we are actively monitoring and mitigating with on-premise Microsoft Exchange server” that came to light earlier in the day.

 “As with all high-severity threats and vulnerabilities, we immediately began working with Microsoft and our government and industry partners to assess the scope and impact,” CISA said.

-The cybersecurity agency is “strongly” encouraging all organizations “to implement Microsoft guidance to reduce risk.”
+The cybersecurity agency said it was “strongly” encouraging all organizations “to implement Microsoft guidance to reduce risk.”

-“This quick action is another example of the type of operational collaboration that is securing the nation’s critical infrastructure,” CISA said.
+In a follow-up alert and emergency directive on Thursday afternoon, CISA instructed Federal agencies to take a series of mitigation steps by Monday morning.

+Those required steps include: assessing their current Microsoft Exchange environment, disconnecting end-of-life servers, and updating to Latest Cumulative Update in the case of agencies that operate Microsoft Exchange hybrid environments, among others.

+“As America’s cyber defense agency and the operational lead for federal civilian cybersecurity, CISA is taking urgent action to mitigate this vulnerability that poses a significant, unacceptable risk to the federal systems upon which Americans depend,” said CISA Acting Director Madhu Gottumukkala in announcing the emergency directive.

+“The risks associated with this Microsoft Exchange vulnerability extend to every organization and sector using this environment,” Gottumukkala said, adding, “While federal agencies are mandated, we strongly urge all organizations to adopt the actions in this Emergency Directive.”

-In explaining the CVE-2025-53786 vulnerability, CISA said it allows a cyber threat actor with administrative access to an on-premise Microsoft Exchange server to escalate privileges by exploiting vulnerable hybrid-joined configurations.”
+In its initial alert issued on Wednesday, CISA explained the CVE-2025-53786 vulnerability and said it allows a cyber threat actor with administrative access to an on-premise Microsoft Exchange server to escalate privileges by exploiting vulnerable hybrid-joined configurations.”

 “This vulnerability, if not addressed, could impact the identity integrity of an organization’s Exchange Online service,” the agency said.

-Note: This story has been updated following the issuance of the emergency directive.